confio/tgrade-networks/queries_and_claims.md

 ```

 ## Execute and/or run a Claim
-After an amount balance has completed its unbonding period, you have to run a claim to make available and be part of the liquidity
+After an amount balance has completed its unbonding period, you have to run a claim to make it available and be part of the liquidity
 Syntax:
 ```bash
 # Example